terrencetec/pconway/README.rst

 Required
 ^^^^^^^^
 * Numpy
-* Curse (Included in the Linux version of Python.
+* Curses (Included in the Linux version of Python.
 For Windows users, install windows-curse)

 Installation